LimaLourenco/todo_list/README.md

 6. Terminando as operações CRUD no projeto;

 6.1.
-POST - Criando nossas TODOs, e "Controlando” o fluxo;
+POST - Criando as TODOs, e "Controlando” o fluxo;